 The earliest national credit card made its debut in 1950 and the first nationwide bank credit cards appeared in 1958.

 As the pace of life continued to increase in the sixties and seventies, the credit card companies began to market their cards as ‘time savers’ as opposed to a line of credit.
-The market campaign was a huge success and the credit card boom in America and around the world was taking off.
+The market campaign was a huge success and the credit card boom in America and around the world took off.

 The merchant or business owner would then deposit the sales slip at the bank; after which the customer was billed for the amount.
 John was a banker who lived in Brooklyn, New York, and one of the stipulations of the card was that all transactions had to be made locally.
 Everyone also had to have an account with his bank in order to use the card.